srmah01/RentalTracker/DesignTimeHelpers/README.txt

-To create or update a database, set this project as the startup project, then in the Package Manager Console select the RentalTracker.DAL as the Default Project, the use add-migration command to create a migration, if the model has changed and use update-database to run the migrations and modify/create the database.
+To create or update a database, set this project as the startup project, then in the Package Manager Console select the RentalTracker.DAL as the Default Project, then use the add-migration command to create a migration, if the model has changed and use update-database to run the migrations and modify/create the database.